 - For certain suppliers, the buyer’s AP team may step in and complete the validation to provide the smoothest possible supplier experience.

 - Buyers may even opt for more complex rules.
 For example, they might state that if 95% of an invoice’s fields are in place, the remainder should be corrected by the AP team.

 The benefits of invoice automation, and more specifically implementation of Taulia’s Cognitive Invoicing, are unprecedented opportunities for buyers to streamline the processes involved in capturing invoice data – saving time, reducing manual effort, and reducing the risk of error.
 Meanwhile, suppliers may no longer need to key information into a dedicated portal, or field avoidable queries.

 The collaborative resolution process included in the solution means that buyers will be able to reduce the amount of time their AP teams spend correcting errors and tracking down missing data.
 What’s more, existing Taulia customers will be able to benefit from the new solution with minimal additional work.

 Last but not least, the new solution will give companies the opportunity to take fuller advantage of working capital solutions.
 Companies can use solutions like supply chain finance and dynamic discounting to pay their suppliers early, thereby boosting their working capital or deploying excess cash more effectively.
 But if it takes weeks for a company to process suppliers’ invoices, this can eat into the possible gains.
 The faster invoices can be processed, the sooner suppliers can be paid – and the greater the opportunity to free up cash across the supply chain.

-Given these benefits, we believe Cognitive Invoicing is a game-changing solution that will make it easy for companies to get data out of supplier invoices and into their own systems – while also supporting Taulia’s wider adoption of AI to support decision-making and strengthen buyer-supplier relationships.
+Given these benefits, we believe our AI-powered Cognitive Invoicing is a game-changing solution that will make it easy for companies to get data out of supplier invoices and into their own systems – while also supporting Taulia’s wider adoption of AI to support decision-making and strengthen buyer-supplier relationships.